b-thorne/PySM_public/README.md

 This code generates full-sky simulations of Galactic foregrounds in intensity and polarization relevant for CMB experiments.
-Please see the documentation on [Read the docs]() or go to the ./docs/ and run `make html` - this will build the docs, written using Sphinx, and put them in ./docs/build/
+Please see the documentation on [Read the docs](http://pysm-public.readthedocs.io) or go to the `./docs/` folder and run `make html` - this will build the docs, written using Sphinx, and put them in `./docs/build/`

 ## Quick Install